The End. Now what?

 Vetting cover artists and approving designs, book formatting and layout – those are still necessary parts of writing and editing, getting ready for ultimate publication.
 But those are still only the visible parts of the berg.
 If this is your first book, you probably aren’t working with a ready base of fans.
 Unless you’ve managed to roll another fan base into your publishing career.
 You need to build anticipation for your book release.
 Book sales can be made or broken depending on the work you put into this critical step.

-Anticipation to launch.
+The anticipation to launch.

 Book marketing should start as early as possible to ensure your title has as much exposure to the public as manageable.
-If you’re an unknown author (meaning you don’t have some sort of built in fan base of more than close friends and family) then you need to capitalize on as much pre-planning and prep work as possible.
+If you’re an unknown author (meaning you don’t have some sort of built-in fan base of more than close friends and family) then you need to capitalize on as much pre-planning and prep work as possible.
 Let’s look at what you need to do no later than six months before publication.

 Set a budget.

 Publishing a book isn’t necessarily expensive, but it isn’t free either.
 Website design, hosting, and domain name; book marketing materials, such as business cards, bookmarks, signage, organizational items, and eventually print copies of your books.
-Then there are always the basic necessities for everyone writer (and human being): housing, electricity/internet, and food.
+Then there are always the basic necessities for every one writer (and human being): housing, electricity/internet, and food.

 So now you’re writing, editing, reviewing artwork, discussing layout and formatting, designing promotional materials, and designing websites.
 But, so far, you still haven’t started actually building anticipation for the book.
 The good news is that the foundations you lay now during the first book will reduce the work you have to do during the promotion of future books.